Skip to Content

 Wild Ireland’s resident monkeys were rescued from a circus while the wolves and other animals on-site all have a similar and too familiar story.

-Oliver Cromwell the last wolf in Ireland
+Oliver Cromwell and the last wolf in Ireland

 When I was browsing the Wild Ireland website I came across the story behind the last wolf in Ireland for the first time.